codingjoe/django-cc/README.md

 - Early on feedback and a shorter feedback loop.
 - High and highly sustainable code quality.

+### How to join

+We have created a [migration guide](MIGRATION-GUIDE.md) explaining how to adapt your project to support Django-CC.

 ## Contribution Guide

 The contribution guide is the central part of the projects.